 Jesus says that an “hour is coming.”
 That is, judgment is coming some day when life in this universe ends.
 The day is coming.
 Judgment is certain.
 There is no escape.
 When that day arrives, the old ashes, dead bones, and corpses will come to life and they will stand before Jesus.

 Revelation 20 agrees with Jesus’ words when it says that there will be two resurrections at the end of the world.
 The first one is a resurrection to eternal life.
-It starts with an earthly kingdom (Rev. 20:4-6).
+It starts with an earthly kingdom (Revelation 20:4-6).
 Everyone who comes to life at this time will be given eternal life.
-The second resurrection is for those who will spend eternal life in the Lake of Fire (Rev. 20:11-15).
+The second resurrection is for those who will spend eternal life in the Lake of Fire (Revelation 20:11-15).
 There are only two choices.
 There is not another option.

 Jesus says those who do good deeds will be given eternal life.
 So, who does good deeds?
 The answer is given in the next two passages,

 They profess to know God, but by their deeds they deny Him . . .
 Titus 1:16 (NASB)